 Life is sometimes hard and oftentimes, it’s just not easy, but you know … maybe if you believe in yourself first, hopefully you can find someone that believes in you too …

-Over the last year Gastro Lovely and I have lived 2,500 miles apart—as you may have read in a couple of her posts where she questions the highs vs the lows.
+Over the last year my girl and I have lived 2,500 miles apart—as you may have read in a couple of her posts where she questions the highs vs the lows.
 In our current “temporary” living arrangements we have to take advantage of our time together and I think we do that in spades.
 When we’re together we laugh a lot, we play, we have differences of opinion, we debate, we hold each other, we pass each other and a fingertip or hair (not mine, I have none) brushes up against the other’s skin, almost to show we are there (present) even in passing …

-My second-favorite intimate time with Gastro Lovely is our dinnertime conversations.
+My second-favorite intimate time with her is our dinnertime conversations.
 What?
 Did you just roll your eyes, maybe even throw up in your mouth a little bit or perhaps you just sat back, crossed your arms and are now totally confused.
 Either way, it’s OK because this is MY second-favorite intimate time with her, not yours—not that you’re ever going to have any kind of intimate time with her (because you’re not).
 Let me explain …

 When either of us cooks or when we cook together (most nights, it’s together) we talk and often play, which is very much a sort of verbal sharing pre-dinner-conversation foreplay.